 - The courthouse address should be on the court papers you received.
-Or, you can find the courthouse address, online, at: ilcourts.info/CircuitClerks. - Make a copy of your original Application for yourself. - o The Circuit Clerk will stamp and keep the original. - How to File in Person - Go to the courthouse in the county where your court case is filed. - Give the Circuit Clerk your original forms and the copies to stamp. - The Circuit Clerk will keep the original forms and give back your copies. - How to File by Mail - If you do not need to appear in person, mail your Application and Order and one copy of each to the Circuit Clerk. - Include a self-addressed and stamped envelope for the Circuit Clerk to mail the file stamped copy back to you. - How to electronically file (E-file) - In counties that accept e-filing for criminal matters (you can go to efile.illinoiscourts.gov/active-courts.htm to see if your court accepts criminal e-filings) you may electronically file (e-file) the Application and Order with the trial court. - Most people e-file their forms using Odyssey eFileIL at ilcourts.info/efile. - Follow step-by-step instructions and watch videos that walk you through the steps for e-filing at ilcourts.info/EfileHowTo. - E-filing may not work on a cell phone or tablet.
-You may need to use a computer to e-file. - If you do not have access to a computer or if you need help e-filing, take your completed forms to a public library, or a Circuit Clerk, Appellate Clerk, or Supreme Court Clerks' office.
-These places offer public computers where you can e-file your forms.
-Librarians and courthouse staff are not able to provide legal advice. - You can bring your forms on paper or saved on a flash drive.
-The public computer will have a scanner where you can turn your paper forms into electronic files. - If your court requires that all Application and Order be e-filed, some people are still exempt from e-filing, which means they can file paper forms at the courthouse or by mail.
-People who do not have to e-file are: - inmates in prison or jail who do not have a lawyer - people with a disability that keeps them from e-filing
+Or, you can find the courthouse address, online, at: illinoiscourts.gov/courts/circuit-court/circuit-courtclerks/. - Make a copy of your original Application for yourself. - The Circuit Clerk will stamp and keep the original. - How to File in Person - Go to the courthouse in the county where your court case is filed. - Give the Circuit Clerk your original forms and the copies to stamp. - The Circuit Clerk will keep the original forms and give back your copies. - How to File by Mail - If you do not need to appear in person, mail your Application and Order and one copy of each to the Circuit Clerk. - Include a self-addressed and stamped envelope for the Circuit Clerk to mail the file stamped copy back to you. - How to electronically file (E-file) - In counties that accept e-filing for criminal matters (you can go to efile.illinoiscourts.gov/active-courts.htm to see if your court accepts criminal e-filings) you may electronically file (e-file) the Application and Order with the trial court. - To e-file, create an account with an e-filing service provider. - Visit efile.illinoiscourts.gov/service-providers.htm to select a service provider.
+Some service providers are free while others charge a processing fee.
+For instructions on how to e-file for free with Odyssey eFileIL, see the self-help user guides here: illinoiscourts.gov/self-help/how-to-e-file/ - If you do not have access to a computer or if you need help e-filing, take your form to the Circuit Clerk's office where you can use a public computer terminal to e-file your forms.
+You can bring your forms on paper or saved on a flash drive.
+The terminal will have a scanner and computer that you can use to e-file your form. - If your court requires that all Application and Order be e-filed, you are exempt from e-filing if (1) you are an inmate in a prison or jail and you do not have a lawyer, (2) you have a disability that keeps you from e-filing, or (3) you qualify for an exemption from e-filing.